 You’ll notice the grey, fabric tablecloths.
 Not my favorite and that was the last year they were used.

 That’s also the year I made the large red felt snowflakes that I reused for the snowman tablescape (#1).

 I found all the large foam snowflakes at the Dollar Store and bought a couple of snowflake punches that I’ve reused several times since.

 A little fake candle tucked in the snowflakes gave this Christmas centerpiece a nice homey feel and the red and white plates sure made it feel cheery.

 You can read more about all the details for this red and white snowflake tablescape here.

-5. Rustic Christmas Tablescape
+6. Rustic Christmas Tablescape

 All these Christmas tablescapes are so festive and fun and inexpensive that they’ll work perfectly for your large banquet.
-But they’re so simple that they’d also work perfect for a little dinner at home or a get-together with a few friends.
+But they’re so simple that they’d also work perfectly for a little dinner at home or a get-together with a few friends.

-But if you’re here and you were pulling your hair out trying to figure out how to make a whole bunch of unique Christmas centerpieces on a budget for church or work, then I hope I’ve given you some great ideas.
+If you’re here and you were pulling your hair out trying to figure out how to make a whole bunch of unique Christmas centerpieces on a budget for church or work, then I hope I’ve given you some great ideas.

 Some additional items to consider adding, if you have the budget for it, are votive candles, tall candle holders, pillar candles, and fairy lights.
 Mini wreaths and cinnamon sticks would also be fun natural elements to include as finishing touches.